Yuelioi/docs-v3/Ue/blueprint/en/Level Snapshots/Take Level Snapshot and Save to Disk.md

 ---
-display_name: Take Level Snapshot and Save to Disk
+title: Take Level Snapshot and Save to Disk
 order: 30
 ---
 ## Navigation